PapenfussLab/gridss/Readme.md

 GRIDSS relies on the aligner to determine the mapping location and quality of assembly contigs and to identify split read from soft clipped reads.
 GRIDSS considers alignments with low mapping quality (default mapq <= 10) to not be uniquely aligned and treats them as unaligned.
 If alt contigs are included in an aligner that is not alt-aware then hits to sequences that are in both the primary reference contigs and the alt contigs will be given a low mapq by the aligner and will be treated as unaligned by GRIDSS.
 By default, GRIDSS uses bwa mem for alignment so by including the bwa alt contig definition file, reads from regions with alt homology will be preferentially aligned to the reference with a correspondingly improved mapq.
 Whether or not to include alt contigs depends on what sort of downstream analysis you intend to perform and how your intend to handle structural variants involving alt contigs.
 That said, if your reference genome includes alt contigs and a bwa alt contig definition file is available for your genome, you should use it.

-## GRIDSS tools
+## GRIDSS JAR

-GRIDSS takes a modular approach so each step of the GRIDSS pipeline can be run independently.
-The following data flow diagram gives an overview of the GRIDSS pipeline:
+GRIDSS takes a modular approach and the GRIDSS jar consists of a collection of separate tools.
+Each tool in the GRIDSS pipeline can be run independently.
+The following data flow diagram gives an overview of the GRIDSS pipeline used when running `gridss.sh`.

 ![GRIDSS data flow diagram](https://docs.google.com/drawings/d/1aXFBH0E9zmW4qztHIEliZfsLCHJa6_-l624Frq1X-Ms/pub?w=973&h=760)

 #### CallVariants

 This tool runs every step in the variant calling pipeline.
-For most users, this is the only tool that will need to be run.
+This entry point has been superceeded by `gridss.sh` but is retained for backward compatibility with existing pipeline. `gridss.sh` is preferred as it has lower peak memory usage and is slightly faster due to the use of sambamba for sorting instead of htsjdk.

 #### CollectGridssMetrics